firefly-iii/firefly-iii/README.md

 Firefly III will feature, but does not feature yet:

 - Financial reporting showing you how well you are doing;
+- Lots of help text in case you don't get it;
 - More control over other resources outside of personal finance
   - Accounts shared with a partner (household accounts)
   - Debts